drivet/org-roam-garden/index.md

 permalink: "{{ page.filePathStem }}.html"
 ---

+To skip right to browsing the garden, go to the [Start Page](/20240709181611-start_here)

 Welcome to [my](https://desmondrivet.com/about) [digital garden](/20240521133232-digital_garden), a repository for notes, reviews, recipes and whatever else strikes my fancy.
 Though you are, of course,